How to construct a winning stock portfolio for 2022

 • How many stocks should you have?
 I target 30 stocks in my portfolio.
 Studies have shown that the benefits of diversification become marginal when you go beyond 30 stocks.

 • How much to invest in each stock?
 As a first cut, I allocated the same $ amount to each stock.
-As the portfolio becomes more established, I could allocate a bigger $ amount to those where I have more conviction.
+As the stock picking portfolio becomes more established, I could allocate a bigger $ amount to those whom I have more conviction.
 But this is something to consider later.

-To start off, let us assume that we have USD 100,000 available for investment.
+To start, let us assume that we have USD 100,000 available for investment.
 Based on 20 stocks and assuming the same level of conviction in these stocks, the plan is to allocate USD 5,000 per stock.

-The stocks are from 3 different regions - Malaysia, Singapore and US.
+The stocks are from 3 different regions - Malaysia, Singapore, and the US.
 For ease of comparison, I will report all values in USD based on the following exchange rates:

 I have assumed that the transaction cost for each purchase or sale is equal to 0.5 % of the market price.